 They take time for themselves.
-Yes, this is a busy, hard and time-consuming lifestyle.
+Yes, this is a busy and time-consuming lifestyle.
 My child requires more care and is much less independent than his age-peers.
-But I still do lots of “normal” stuff like shopping, vacations, hanging out with friends and more.
+But I still do lots of normal stuff like shopping, vacations, hanging out with friends and more.
 We realize that we must recharge ourselves if we are going to keep up this busy pace.
 There are no bonus points for being a martyr.

 They find and celebrate the humor in their situations.
-We don’t laugh or ridicule our kids…that would be cruel.
+We don’t laugh or ridicule our kids.
+That would be cruel.
 But sometimes they do really funny and odd stuff.
-And that’s ok.
-It’s ok to be amused; you can still love a child unconditionally and find humor in what they do.
+Just like our other kids, and that’s ok.
+It’s ok to be amused.
+You can still love a child unconditionally and find humor in what they do.
 You have to laugh at life sometimes.
 Laughter is good for the soul.

 “Regardless of how much money you have, your race, where you live, what religion you follow, you are going through something.
 Or you already have or you will.
 As momma always said, “Everybody’s got something.”~Robin Roberts